 Be Immersed in Learning

-Students don’t merely study a topic at Belmont Day; they dive into it and explore it from every angle.
-They take the role of a Colonial settler and write a journal from that perspective.
+Middle school students don’t merely study a topic at Belmont Day; they dive into it and explore it from every angle.
 They complete a unique independent project related to human rights and share it on Freedom Night.
 They apply Spanish vocabulary and cultural learning to create grocery lists that could be used in Puerto Rico.
 They discover the inner workings of mathematical algorithms and conduct chemistry experiments.
-They build robots and solar cars and design objects for a 3D printer—using not only math and science, but also creativity, collaboration, and problem-solving skills.
+They build robots and solar cars and design objects for a 3D printer.
+Throughout every subject they apply critical thinking, creativity, collaboration, and problem-solving skills.

-The curricular program for the middle school rests on the balanced foundation of the lower school curriculum and similarly joins traditional skill acquisition with creative hands-on project assignments that are authentic and meaningful.
+The curricular program for the middle school is a cohesive extension of the lower school curriculum, joining traditional skill acquisition with creative hands-on project assignments that are authentic and meaningful.
+Faculty also teach students explicit strategies for writing, organizing, studying, and tackling assessments.
+Exploring these topics helps students understand themselves better as learners and feel supported in pursuit of excellence.

-Because teachers here form a team, integrated units that combine science and social studies, literature, and the arts abound in the middle school.
-Teachers cooperate with one another to weave their subjects together whenever possible, giving learning richness, context, and a pulse.
+Belmont Day teachers constantly collaborate to weave subjects together, giving learning richness, context, and a pulse.
 Students might find themselves making art that ties in with the history they’re studying.
 Or they might tackle a writing project along with others in the school.
 Opportunities abound for connecting science, technology, engineering, art, and math (STEAM subjects).
-The assignments here are varied, purposeful, challenging, and creative, allowing students to explore new concepts in fascinating ways.
+The assignments here are varied, purposeful, challenging, and motivate students to explore new concepts in fascinating ways.

 Be an Expert: Capstone